swiftlang/swift-package-manager/Documentation/SystemModules.md

     /usr/include/vorbis/codec.h

 Using our system packager we determine that vorbis depends on libogg, and libogg depends on libc.
-We must provide or find packages that provide modules for `vorbis` and `ogg`, libc also has a module map, but it is provided by Swift (`Darwin` and `Glibc` on OS X and Linux respectively).
+We must provide or find Swift packages that provide modules for `vorbis` and `ogg`, libc also has a module map, but it is provided by Swift (`Darwin` and `Glibc` on OS X and Linux respectively).

-We search but cannot find existing packages for vorbis or ogg, so we must create them ourselves.
+We search GitHub and ask on our social-networks but cannot find existing Swift packages for vorbis or ogg, so we must create them ourselves.

 Packages that provide module maps for system libraries are handled differently to regular Swift packages.